U.S. auto part makers brace for a bumpy ride as chip shortage to intensify

 Auto suppliers also cautioned that the pain from the shortage could linger at least until the next year.

-“We don’t expect the supply/demand imbalance to fully recover to normalized levels until 2022,” said Joseph Massaro, chief financial officer of Aptiv, a maker of advanced driver assistance systems, vehicle computers and high-voltage cabling.
+"We don't expect the supply/demand imbalance to fully recover to normalized levels until 2022," said Joseph Massaro, chief financial officer of Aptiv (APTV.N), a maker of advanced driver assistance systems, vehicle computers and high-voltage cabling.

 Auto suppliers are also grappling with pressure on their margins from rising costs of key inputs such as steel and copper.